ryanatkn/gro/src/docs/config.md

 The build cache validates multiple factors to determine if a rebuild is needed (see [build caching](build.md#build-caching)).
 For `build_cache_config` specifically, Gro:

+1. Checks if workspace has uncommitted changes (if dirty, skips cache entirely)
-1. Resolves `build_cache_config` (calls it if it's a function)
+2. Resolves `build_cache_config` (calls it if it's a function)
-2. Serializes the result to JSON
+3. Serializes the result to JSON
-3. Hashes the JSON string using SHA-256
+4. Hashes the JSON string using SHA-256
-4. Compares the hash against the previous build's hash
+5. Compares the hash against the previous build's hash from `.gro/build.json`
-5. If this hash **or any other cache factor** differs, invalidates the cache and rebuilds
+6. If this hash **or any other cache factor** differs, invalidates the cache and rebuilds

 This ensures builds are correct while protecting sensitive configuration.
-All cache factors (git commit, lock files, config files, build args, and `build_cache_config`) are combined—if any single factor changes, the cache is invalidated.
+Both cache factors (git commit and `build_cache_config`) are checked—if either changes, the cache is invalidated.